Membership Categories & Dues

 Retired Business or Professional membership is available to individuals who would have been eligible for Organizational, Executive Professional, or Sole Proprietor membership during their active professional lives, but who have retired or sold their businesses.
 This category is for people who have not previously been members of ASI.

 Associate membership is available to individuals who have a “high level of responsibility” in an organization controlled by someone else, but who are not executives or managers and who do not supervise any other employees.
+They must have held their positions for at least one year.
 Examples may include physicians, dentists, attorneys, research scientists, and auditors.

 Associate International membership is available to non-profit organizations operating outside of the North American Division, in areas where there is no active ASI presence.
 All requirements for non-profit organizations apply.